josh-perry/love-cookbook/content/guides/fundamentals/tables.md

 ## Editing tables

-We have already learned that we can use `table.insert(table, value)` to insert value into our table.
+We have already learned that we can use `table.insert(table, value)` to insert a value into our table.
 Similarly, we can use `table.remove(table, index)` to remove a value.

 ```lua
 local fruits = { "apple", "pear", "tomato" }